 DOCUMENTATION GUIDELINES

-Comprehensive and detailed documentation enables the Disability Resource Center to determine appropriate accommodations for individual students on a case-by-case basis.
+Comprehensive and detailed documentation enables Accessibility and Testing to determine appropriate accommodations for individual students on a case-by-case basis.
 When applicable, please submit a psychoeducational or neuropsychological evaluation.
 Please see the University System of Georgia documentation guidelines for detailed information about recency and diagnostic requirements.

 Documentation from health providers should address the following items.